St George's College brings together a rare and exhilarating blend of academic excellence, social engagement, sporting prowess and cultural enrichment.

 We have a variety of activities that take place during the term.
 We are keen to keep you informed on up and coming events you maybe interested in.

 In the imparting of our Jesuit Ethos to parents, there are various activities scheduled.
-The involvement of parents is in keeping with our appreciation of the fact that parents and the Schools work together collaboratively to bring up the young men in our care according to the defined aims.
+The involvement of parents is in keeping with our appreciation of the fact that parents and the schools work together collaboratively to bring up the young men and women in our care according to the defined aims.
 These programmes include presentations at the induction of new parents into the community.
-Other presentations are made at parent gatherings such as SDC meetings and assemblies and parents’ evenings organized by age group.
+Other presentations are made at parent gatherings, such as SDC meetings, assemblies and parent’s evenings organized by age group.

 We share our Ignatian Ethos with staff at various forums like staff meetings and School assemblies.
 Of note, however, are Ignatian Forums whose primary focus is precisely the presentation and reflection on various Ignatian themes as necessary.